-1. Importance and/or relevance and applicability of proposed project to the program goals: This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, other Federal, regional, state, or local activities.
-This should also include a detailed review of the management relevance of the proposed work, an assessment of whether the research addresses documented end user needs, and evaluation of information and technology transfer plans and activities.
-A significant component of this criterion includes the degree to which the proposed work will develop outcomes leading to improved management of coastal resources in the targeted regions (as articulated within the proposal Application to Management Narrative).
-(35 percent)

-2. Technical/scientific merit: This assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-The proposed work should have focused objectives and a complete and technically sounds strategy for project design, methodologies, data management, data analysis, and development of products and outcomes in support of the objectives.
-(35 percent).
+- 1. Importance and/or relevance and applicability of proposed project to the program goals: This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
+This will include the plans for data management and access.
+(40 percent) - 2.
+Technical/scientific merit: This assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+The proposed work should have focused objectives and a complete and technically sounds strategy for project design, methodologies, data analysis, and development of products and outcomes in support of the objectives.
+(25 percent)

-3. Overall qualifications of applicants: This ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-This includes the capability of the investigator and collaborators to complete the proposed work as evidenced by past research accomplishments (as described in the Accomplishments from Prior Federal Support), previous cooperative work, timely communication, and the sharing of findings, data, and other research products.
-(10 percent).
-4. Project costs: The Budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
-(10 percent)

-5. Outreach and education: NOAA assesses whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+- 3. Overall qualifications of applicants: This ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project This includes the capability of the investigator and collaborators to complete the proposed work as evidenced by past research accomplishments, previous cooperative work, timely communication, and the sharing of findings, data, and other research products with management entities.
+(15 percent) - 4.
+Project costs: The Budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
+(5 percent) - 5.
+Outreach and education: NOAA assesses whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
 The applicant must demonstrate clear connections to the relevant management entities that will use the results of the proposed work and define the specific products, outcomes, and timing of the proposed work that will be used in achieving this goal.
-(10 percent)
+(15 percent)